ArbitrumFoundation/docs/docs/partials/_glossary-partial.md

 3) takes any action that requires “chain owner” permission on any governed chain.
 Refer to the <a href='#todo'>Constitution</a> for a more precise definition.</dd>
   <dt>DAO Treasury</dt>
   <dd data-quicklook-key="dao-treasury">A smart contract on the Arbitrum One chain that contains tokens collectively owned by the Arbitrum DAO.</dd>
+  <dt>Decentralized app (dApp)</dt>
+  <dd data-quicklook-key="decentralized-app-dapp">An application that combines blockchain-based smart contracts with frontend user interfaces.
+Arbitrum makes it easy for you to build fast Ethereum dApps that inherit Ethereum's security guarantees while keeping costs low for end-users.</dd>
   <dt>Delegate</dt>
   <dd data-quicklook-key="delegate">A party that votes on Arbitrum governance proposals.
 Could be an $ARB token holder or someone who other $ARB token holders have delegated their voting power to.</dd>
   <dt>Emergency upgrade</dt>